MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 Transaction A cannot complete until transaction B completes, but transaction B is blocked by transaction A. This condition is also called a cyclic dependency: Transaction A has a dependency on transaction B, and transaction B closes the circle by having a dependency on transaction A.

-Both transactions in a deadlock will wait forever unless the deadlock is broken by an external process. th[!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] deadlock monitor periodically checks for tasks that re in a deadlock.
+Both transactions in a deadlock will wait forever unless the deadlock is broken by an external process. the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] deadlock monitor periodically checks for tasks that are in a deadlock.
 If the monitor detects a cyclic dependency, it chooses one of the tasks as a victim and terminates its transaction with an error.
 This allows the other task to complete its transaction.
 The application with the transaction that terminated with an error can retry the transaction, which usually completes after the other deadlocked transaction has finished.

 Deadlocking is often confused with normal blocking.
 When a transaction requests a lock on a resource locked by another transaction, the requesting transaction waits until the lock is released.
 By default, [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] transactions do not time out, unless LOCK_TIMEOUT is set.
 The requesting transaction is blocked, not deadlocked, because the requesting transaction has not done anything to block the transaction owning the lock.
 Eventually, the owning transaction will complete and release the lock, and then the requesting transaction will be granted the lock and proceed.